dongzgh/dongzgh.github.io/journal.md

 ## 2020-02-15

-* Bought grocerries from Costco
+* Bought groceries from Costco

 ## 2020-02-16